Reporting

 Strategic Priorities

 Progress against quarterly OKRs or milestones.
-Traffic light status on key initiatives.
-What is on track, what is at risk, what needs board input.
+Traffic-light status on key initiatives.
+What is on track, what is at risk, and what needs board input.

 What Investors Look for in Board Packs

-Revenue quality is the first thing they scrutinise.
-Top-line ARR is not enough.
-VCs want to see MRR movements broken down into new business, expansion, contraction, and churn.
-They want to know whether growth is coming from new logos or upsells, and whether net revenue retention is above 100%.
-A founder who quotes ARR without reconciling it to MRR movements or the P&L immediately raises a red flag.
+Revenue quality.
+ARR alone is not enough.
+VCs want MRR movements broken down into new business, expansion, contraction, and churn.
+They want to know whether growth is coming from new logos or expansion of existing accounts, and whether NRR is above 100%.
+A founder who quotes ARR without reconciling it to MRR movements or the P&L raises an immediate red flag.

-Burn efficiency is the second lens.
-Investors calculate your burn multiple (net burn divided by net new ARR) to judge whether you are spending capital productively.
-A burn multiple above 2x at Series A signals inefficiency.
-Below 1x signals strong unit economics.
-If your board pack does not surface this metric, your investors are calculating it themselves — and possibly drawing the wrong conclusions because they are working from incomplete data.
+Burn efficiency.
+Investors calculate your burn multiple - net burn divided by net new ARR - to judge whether you are deploying capital productively.
+If your board pack does not surface this metric, your investors are calculating it themselves from incomplete data, and they may be drawing the wrong conclusions.

-Cohort-level retention is the third signal.
+Cohort-level retention.
 Aggregate churn masks the truth.
-An investor who sees 5% monthly churn will ask: is that concentrated in one cohort, or spread evenly?
-Is Q1 2024's cohort retaining better than Q3 2023?
-If you cannot answer at the cohort level, you do not understand your retention dynamics.
+A 5% monthly churn rate means very different things depending on whether it is concentrated in one early cohort or spread evenly across all vintages.
+If you cannot answer at the cohort level, you do not have a reliable view of your retention dynamics - and an experienced investor will know it.

-Customer concentration risk matters more than founders expect.
-If your top 3 customers represent 40% of ARR, that is a material risk.
-One churned enterprise contract could wipe out a quarter's growth.
-Investors want to see revenue diversification trending in the right direction.
+Customer concentration risk.
+If your top three customers represent 40% or more of ARR, that is a material risk.
+One churned enterprise contract can wipe out a quarter of growth.
+Investors want to see diversification trending in the right direction over time.

 Management Accounts vs Board Packs

 Management accounts are the detailed financial output: a profit and loss statement, balance sheet, and cash flow statement.
-They show exactly what happened during the period — revenue earned, costs incurred, cash collected, and the resulting financial position.
-Management accounts are produced to UK GAAP standards, with proper accruals, prepayments, and deferred revenue.
-They are the financial truth of the business, and they are what your accountant or auditor will use as the starting point for statutory accounts.
+They show exactly what happened during the period - revenue earned, costs incurred, cash collected, and the resulting financial position.
+Produced to UK GAAP standards, with proper accruals, prepayments, and deferred revenue, they are the financial truth of the business.
+They are what an accountant or auditor uses as the starting point for statutory accounts.
+For a detailed explanation, see our guide to management accounts for SaaS founders.

 Some companies need management accounts only.
 If you do not have a formal board, or your investors are passive, detailed management accounts with a brief cash flow forecast may be sufficient.
-Other companies — particularly those with active boards, institutional investors, or upcoming fundraising rounds — need the full board pack every month.
-Both are included in this service.
-We tailor the output to your governance structure, investor expectations, and stage of growth.
+Others - particularly those with active boards, institutional investors, or an upcoming fundraising round - need the full board pack every month.
+Both are included in the ScaleWithCFO retainer, tailored to your governance structure and stage of growth.

-We follow a disciplined 15-day cycle.
-The same process every month, with no exceptions.
-This is how we guarantee delivery by the 15th without sacrificing accuracy.
+We follow a disciplined 15-working-day cycle.
+The same process, every month, with no exceptions.

 Close & Reconcile

 Bank reconciliation, accruals, prepayments, deferred revenue release, payroll posting.
-Ensure every transaction is in the right period.
+Every transaction in the right period.

 Build & Analyse

-Produce P&L, update KPI dashboard, write variance commentary, update cash flow forecast, calculate SaaS metrics.
+Produce P&L, update the KPI dashboard, write variance commentary, update the cash flow forecast, calculate SaaS metrics.

 Deliver & Review

-Deliver board pack, record video walkthrough, schedule review call with founder.
+Deliver the board pack, record the video walkthrough, schedule the review call with the founder.
 Reports land before the 15th, every month.

 Why Founders Struggle with Board Reporting